Remediation Options

 Submit a PDF for Professional Remediation Services

-For example, a campus submitted a campus map to a remediation service in early 2025.
-The PDF remediation company applied all technical standards to the one page document, but due to the hundreds of data points on that one page, the document still was not usable by blind employees and students.
-The university spent money to remediate the document that did not fix the overall usability of the document and thus it was compliance, but not actually accessible.
+- A campus submitts a campus map to a remediation service.
+The PDF remediation company applies all technical standards to the one page document, but due to the hundreds of data points on that one page, the document is still not usable by blind employees and students.
+The university spent money to remediate the document that did not fix the overall usability of the document and thus it was compliant, but not actually accessible.
 Due to the complexity of map content, the better solution would have been an accessible interactive html-based map.